joyuen27/PersonalDev/cuda/README.md

 - `mat_mult/prac_dev.cu` - practice copy of the matrix multiplication implementation.
 - `notes/cuda_notes.pdf` - 4-page CUDA programming notes PDF.

-## Current status

-The matrix multiplication code is close to a first working CUDA example, but there is one cleanup needed before compiling: the kernel is named `k_mat_mul_base`, while the launch currently calls `k_mat_mul`.

 ## Next steps

 - Fix the kernel name mismatch.